-A scholarship will be awarded at the MMUN 54 conference to the author of the best essay on the following topic:
+A scholarship will be awarded at conclusion of the MMUN 54 conference to the author of the best essay on the following topic:

 Many people have argued that the current make-up of the Security Council no longer reflects the realities of the current international arena.
 Representatives of several countries have proposed changing the current make-up to allow new permanent seats (perhaps not including the veto power), but recognizing new global realities.